Sony Pictures Animation: Upcoming projects

-As of November 2025, upcoming films from the studio include a sports film from Stephen Curry and Erick Peyton of Unanimous Media titled Goat (releasing on February 13, 2026), Buds (releasing on March 12, 2027), and Spider-Man: Beyond the Spider-Verse (releasing on June 18, 2027).
-The K-Pop Demon Hunters sequel, directed by Maggie Kang, and Chris Appelhans, is in on-going production. (releasing TBD 2029) Projects in development include an animated Ghostbusters spin-off film, another Tartakovsky project titled Black Knight, Tao, a China-set science-fiction adventure film directed by The Lego Movie 2: The Second Part story artist Emily Dean, Tut, an afro-futuristic coming-of-age story set in ancient Egypt directed by Hair Love creator Matthew A. Cherry, an untitled project based on an original idea by Matt Braly and Rebecca Sugar, and an animated film adaptation based on the science fiction podcast Bubble (a co-production with Point Grey Pictures and Matt Tolmach Productions).
+As of July 2026, upcoming films from the studio include Spider-Man: Beyond the Spider-Verse (releasing on June 18, 2027), The Haunting of Hotel Transylvania (releasing on October 8, 2027), and Buds (releasing on December 22, 2027).
+The K-Pop Demon Hunters sequel, directed by Maggie Kang, and Chris Appelhans, is in on-going production. (releasing TBD 2029) Projects in development include an animated Ghostbusters spin-off film, another Tartakovsky project titled Black Knight, Tao, a China-set science-fiction adventure film directed by The Lego Movie 2: The Second Part story artist Emily Dean, Tut, an afro-futuristic coming-of-age story set in ancient Egypt directed by Hair Love creator Matthew A. Cherry, and an animated film adaptation based on the science fiction podcast Bubble (a co-production with Point Grey Pictures and Matt Tolmach Productions).